kripson/parler-wordpress-php/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Parler (Pronounced /par-lay/) is a Commenting, Social News, and Influence Network.
+Parler is a Commenting, Social News, and Influence Network.
 Create more dialog between your users and increase engagement!

 == Description ==

-[Parler](https://parler.com "A Free Speech Platform") : /par-lay/ is a Commenting plugin and Social News application that helps digital publishers and bloggers add commenting to their website, moderate communities, and improve reader engagement.
+[Parler](https://parler.com "A Free Speech Platform") : is a Commenting plugin and Social News application that helps digital publishers and bloggers add commenting to their website, moderate communities, and improve reader engagement.

 The Parler for WordPress Plugin lets site managers and developers add Parler to their sites, replacing the default WordPress or 3rd party comment system.